corsairmarks/organic_zealots/mod/README.md

 * 3.0.0 Update for Stellaris version 3.8 "Gemini"
     * Integrate underlying game changes
     * Mentat leader trait now has a variation for every leader class
+    * Add two councilor positions for Civic: Organic Zealots (one of them requires an advanced technology)
+    * Ensure that other empires can't offer foul Thinking Machines as external leaders

 ## Source Code